Bitwarden Review 2025: A Tested and True Open-Source Password Manager

 First, there's Bitwarden Send.
 It allows you to transmit data securely to anyone, regardless of whether or not they are Bitwarden users.
 With the free plan, you can use Bitwarden Send for text only.
 The paid plans allow you to send files as well.

 To simplify the process, your personal vault could store passwords that you don’t plan on sharing, and you can create collections for the passwords that you may plan on sharing.
+But this is more steps than we're used to for password sharing.

 Password generator

 You can easily generate new passwords using Bitwarden’s desktop app, mobile app, or through its browser extensions.
 Bitwarden allows you to specify the requirements needed for the password.
-You can also generate unique usernames with the password generator.
+You can also generate unique usernames and passphrases with the password generator.

 When inputting new items into your vault, you can also use Bitwarden to check how unique that password is.
 Bitwarden will tell you how many times that specific password has been a part of a data breach.